czue/pegasus-docs/cookbooks.md

 ## Delete Pegasus Examples

-On versions 2023.2 and later, you can remove the Pegasus examples by updating your build configuration and re-downloading (or [upgrading](upgrading.md)) your codebase.
+On versions 2023.2 and later, you can remove the Pegasus examples by unchecking the "Include Examples" checkbox on your project page and re-downloading (or [upgrading](upgrading.md)) your codebase.

 For earlier versions you can use the following instructions: